-Browser Isolation · Cloudflare for Teams documentation

 Browser Isolation

+Cloudflare Browser Isolation complements the Secure Web Gateway and Zero Trust Network Access solutions by executing active webpage content in a secure isolated browser.
+Executing active content remotely from the endpoint protects users from zero-day attacks and malware.
+In addition to protecting endpoints, Browser Isolation also protects users from phishing attacks by preventing user input on risky websites and controlling data transmission to sensitive web applications.

+Remote browsing is invisible to the user who continues to use their browser normally without changing their preferred browser and habits.
+Every open tab and window is automatically isolated.

-Just like how you can use Gateway to allow or block traffic based on content categories or security threats, you can define Isolation policies to dynamically isolate websites based on identity, security threats or content.
-To build Browser Isolation policies, navigate to Policies > HTTP policies on the Teams Dashboard.
+Just like Gateway allows you to define policies to filter traffic based on content categories or security threats, with Browser Isolation you can define policies to dynamically isolate websites based on identity, security threats, or content.
+To build Browser Isolation policies, navigate to Policies > HTTP policies on the Zero Trust Dashboard.
 In the rule builder, choose the Isolate or Do not Isolate actions to enable or disable isolation for certain websites or content.

-Isolate
+Isolate policies

 When an HTTP policy applies the Isolate action, the user’s web browser is transparently served an HTML compatible remote browser client.
 Isolation policies can be applied to requests that include